exadel-inc/esl/src/modules/esl-share/README.md

  - `sina-weibo` - shares data into Sina Weibo a microblogging website and app which compares to Twitter and Instagram
  - `telegram` - shares data into Telegram a cloud-based, cross-platform instant messaging (IM) service
  - `twitter` - shares data into Twitter a free social networking site where users broadcast short posts known as tweets
+ - `whatsapp` - shares data into WhatsApp a free cross-platform messaging service
  - `wykop` - shares data into Wykop a Polish social networking internet service

 And the list of available buttons for other sharing actions: